chngr/chngr.github.io/hannover-2025.md

 {% include person.html person=site.data.people.me %} and
 {% include person.html person=site.data.people.matthias_schuett %}.

+Participants may also be interested in the workshop [Aspects of Algebraic Geometry](/fab75) also taking place in Hannover at the end of the week.

 ### Speakers
 - {% include person.html person=site.data.people.fabio_bernasconi %} (Neuchatel)
 - {% include person.html person=site.data.people.valentijn_karemaker %} (Utrecht)